-“Mountain Safety Research is an organization of persons interested in promoting mountaineering safety, as part of their own enjoyment of the sport,” wrote MSR founder and Seattle engineer Larry Penberthy in 1969.
+“Mountain Safety Research is an organization of people interested in promoting mountaineering safety, as part of their own enjoyment of the sport.”
+MSR founder and engineer Larry Penberthy declared this in 1969.

 But the reality is, it takes more than a passion for the outdoors to design quality gear that keeps adventurers safe out there.

-Properly functioning equipment has to withstand myriad factors, including environmental challenges (fluctuating temperatures, rain, rock, sun, altitude); abuse from humans (misuse, accidents, obsessive love, incessant use); and things we can’t possibly anticipate, but must try to account for in the design anyway.
+Properly functioning equipment must withstand myriad factors, including environmental challenges (fluctuating temperatures, rain, rock, sun, altitude); abuse from humans (misuse, accidents, obsessive love, incessant use); and things we can’t possibly anticipate, but must try to account for in the design anyway.

 While the adventurer recognizes problems she or he faces in the wild, it takes a calculating, ingenious mind to imagine up and devise ways to solve those problems.

 What’s made MSR equipment so cutting-edge yet reliable over the decades is our dedication to both exploration and engineering.

 At MSR, we are adventurers who, by training, are engineers, scientists, tooling designers, and manufacturing leads—and, by passion, tinkerers.

 “On the MSR team, you have engineering geeks, pure users and people who like to tinker,” says Chris Parkhurst, senior vp.
 “They have very strong opinions on how a product should work.
 You get hardcore engineering expertise and hardcore user knowledge, and when it collides, it’s really cool to see.”

 Here, our ethos puts the product on a pedestal.
 As a team, we hail creative, improbable ideas.
 Those ideas that “would never work”… until, with a lot of trial and error, material science, tests, and refined CAD drawings… they actually do.